apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 </project>
 ```

- This profile looks quite similar to the one from the last example, with a few important exceptions: it's plainly geared toward a development environment, a new profile named `appserverConfig-dev-2` is added and it has an activation section that will trigger its inclusion when the system properties contain "env\=dev" for a profile named `appserverConfig-dev` and "env\=dev-2" for a profile named `appserverConfig-dev-2`.
+ This profile looks quite similar to the one from the last example, with a few important exceptions: it's plainly geared toward a development environment, a new profile named `appserverConfig-dev-2` is added and it has an activation section that will trigger its inclusion when the system properties contain "env=dev" for a profile named `appserverConfig-dev` and "env=dev-2" for a profile named `appserverConfig-dev-2`.
 So, executing: